cetic/fadi/doc/USERMANAGEMENT.md

 Superset uses **Flask-AppBuilder** Security for the LDAP authentication, in order to activate we need to pass the configuration inside python config `configFile.py`.

-For more information on how to configure Superset with LDAP: the official documentation for the [flask-appbuilder authentication-ldap](https://flask-appbuilder.readthedocs.io/en/latest/security.html#authentication-ldap).
+For more informations on how to configure Superset with LDAP, follow the official documentation for the [flask-appbuilder authentication-ldap](https://flask-appbuilder.readthedocs.io/en/latest/security.html#authentication-ldap).

-For more information about the different options you can use to configure your Superset LDAP authentication: the official documentation for the [Base Configuration](https://flask-appbuilder.readthedocs.io/en/latest/config.html).
+For more informations about the different options you can use to configure your Superset LDAP authentication, follow the official documentation for the [Base Configuration](https://flask-appbuilder.readthedocs.io/en/latest/config.html).

 ### PostgreSQL